-Nutrient values can be produced using one of three accepted methods:
+Nutrient values can be produced using one of three legally accepted methods:

 - Manufacturer’s analysis of food